sjonany/comedy-coach-app/README.md

 https://github.com/user-attachments/assets/81a52e64-939f-4ab3-80dd-5ea1cc99329b

-See this medium post (TODO:) for more interesting examples
+See this [medium post](https://medium.com/@sjonany/can-ai-be-funny-an-exploration-with-texting-on-android-and-chatgpt-911af17f9b00) for more interesting examples

 ## How to use
 - Install the APK by cloning this repo and running the project on android studio with your phone connected through USB.
 See [this guide](https://developer.android.com/studio/run/device).